TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          string

    Description
-         In the "types" configuration of a field you can specify on position 4 a string of "extra configuration".
          This string will be the default string of extra options for a field regardless of types configuration.
-         For instance this can be used to create an RTE field without having to worry about special configuration in "types" config.
+For instance this can be used to create an RTE field.

          This is also the way by which you can enable the RTE for FlexForm fields.

+         See :ref:`special configuration <special-configuration-default>` for
+         details on this setting.

          **Example value:**